Skip to main content

 1. Switch java and javac binaries system wide via alternatives.
 This approach requires root privileges.

 java and javac binaries on RHEL 8 are managed by the alternatives system.
 This means a system administrator can switch the system java (or javac) to be something other than the default, JDK 8.
 The alternatives system uses priorities in order to determine which JDK should be available via /usr/bin/java.
-JDK 8 has been given a higher priority on RHEL-8 than JDK 11.
+JDK 8 has been given a higher priority on RHEL 8 than other JDKs.
 But we are getting ahead of ourselves.
-First, lets see which binaries are managed by alternatives:
+First, let's see which binaries are managed by alternatives:

 $ alternatives --list